 Other sources indicate that the Underground Railroad began later, around 1820.
 It's likely that small efforts evolved and grew during this time, leading to the development of a larger network.
-Regardless of the exact year, it's important to note that the Underground Railroad began during the heyday of slavery in the South.

 The Underground Railroad required the selfless efforts of many people who were opposed to slavery and were willing to risk arrest in order to help slaves find their way to safety.
 There were some formal conductors, such as Harriet Tubman, but they could not do the work alone.